input-output-hk/catalyst-ci/earthly/rust/Readme.md

 ### RUST_SETUP

-This UDC sets up a rust build environment.
+This FUNCTION sets up a rust build environment.

 Rust build environments are locked to the `rust-toolchain.toml` file in the repo.
 This ensures that the version of the toolchain used is locked with the dependencies.